tedneward/Azgaarnoth/Creatures/Troll.md

 ## Rot Troll
 ![Rot Troll](Troll-Rot.png)

 A troll that is infused with waves of necrotic energy as it regenerates can develop a symbiotic relationship with that deathly power.
-The troll’s body withers, and its flesh falls away from the body as quickly as it forms.
+The troll's body withers, and its flesh falls away from the body as quickly as it forms.
 Eventually a rot troll becomes unable to regenerate, though it still heals normally.
 The creature courses with necrotic energy that flows out of its withered form.
 Simply standing near a rot troll exposes other creatures to its lethal emanations.

 >### Rot Troll
 >*Large giant, chaotic evil*